Particular/docs.particular.net/servicecontrol/servicecontrol-instances/remotes.md

 ### Zero downtime upgrades

-The remotes feature can be used to perform [zero downtime upgrades](/servicecontrol/upgrades/zero-downtime.md).
+The remotes feature can be used to perform [zero downtime upgrades](/servicecontrol/upgrades/zero-downtime.md) of Audit instances.

 ## Configuration